HILLIARD MAYOR’S COURT

-However, if you are charged with a DUI or other criminal matter in the Hilliard Mayor’s Court and want to take your case to a jury, you have the right to transfer your case to the Franklin County Municipal Court.
+However, if you are charged with a DUI, marijuana charge, theft, or other criminal matter in the Hilliard Mayor’s Court and want to take your case to a jury, you have the right to transfer your case to the Franklin County Municipal Court.
 In fact, you can transfer your case to the Franklin County Municipal Court at any time for any reason.

 AM I BETTER OFF IN THE HILLIARD MAYOR’S COURT OR HAVING MY CASE HEARD IN THE FRANKLIN COUNTY MUNICIPAL COURT?

 It depends.
 There are pros and cons to each court depending on the specifics of your case.
 There may be some advantages, however, to having your case heard first in the Hilliard Mayor’s Court.
 F or example, a hearing in the Hilliard Mayor’s Court is generally more informal and may be more conveniently located for you than the downtown Franklin County Municipal Court.

 Talking to an experienced criminal defense attorney practicing in the Hilliard Mayor’s Court can give you specific advice for your situation on this issue.

 I WAS ARRESTED AND CHARGED WITH AN OVI (OR OTHER CRIMINAL CHARGE) IN THE HILLIARD MAYOR’S COURT.
 WHAT HAPPENS NEXT?

 If you are charged with an OVI or other criminal charge in Hilliard, the first thing you should do is contact a local attorney.
 He or she can give you advice specific to your situation and can help you navigate the Hilliard Mayor’s Court criminal process.